prasanthlouis/C-equivalent-to-Cracking-the-Coding-Interview/README.md

 # C Equivalent to Cracking the Coding Interview

-So here's my attempt to manually write the solutions provided in Cracking the Coding Interview rather than following the provided Java soltuions.
+So here's my attempt to solve the questions provided in Cracking the Coding Interview in the C++ programming language rather than following the provided Java solutions.

-You can read about my thought process here:
+You can read about my thought process here: http://cppcodinginterview.blogspot.in/

 Note: This isn't perfect.
 I solved the questions by first thinking how to solve it.